Alex Guerci: A.C. Milan

 Guerci got his first first-team call-up for a Champions League match against Anderlecht, on 17 October 2006 and managed to get a spot on the bench, due to Kaladze's last minute injury.
-He was on the bench also in a Coppa Italia game against Brescia and, due to the large number of injured players, in another Champions League match against AEK Athens.
+He was also on the bench in a Coppa Italia game against Brescia and, due to the large number of injured players, in another Champions League match against AEK Athens.

 He made his first-team debut as a second-half substitute for Leandro Grimi in a 2-3 loss at San Siro against Udinese on 19 May 2007.

 Pergocrema

-In June 2008 Guerci was transferred to Pergocrema in a co-ownership deal and was fully acquired the following season.
+In June 2008, Guerci was transferred to Pergocrema in a co-ownership deal and was fully acquired the following season.